 Littelfuse Inc was founded in 1927.
-The Company is a supplier of circuit protection products for the electronics, automotive and electrical industries.
-The Company also offers electromechanical and electronic switch and control devices for commercial and specialty vehicles and sensors for automobile safety systems, as well as protection relays and power distribution centers for safe control and distribution of electricity.
-The company has a network of global labs that develop new products and product enhancements, provide customer application support and test products for safety, reliability and regulatory compliance.
+The Company is supplier of circuit protection products for the electronics, automotive and industrial markets.
+It offers electronic reed switches and sensors, automotive sensors for comfort and safety systems and a comprehensive line of reliable electromechanical and electronic switch and control devices for commercial and specialty vehicles, as well as protection relays and power distribution centers for the safe control and distribution of electricity.
+The company has engineering centers and labs that develop new products and product enhancements, provide customer application support and test products for safety, reliability and regulatory compliance.
 In the electronics market, the company supplies manufacturers such as Alcatel-Lucent, Cisco, Celestica, Delta, Flextronics, Foxconn, Hewlett-Packard, HTC, Huawei, IBM, Intel, Jabil, LG, Motorola, Nokia, Panasonic, Quanta, Samsung, Sanmina-SCI, Seagate, Siemens and Sony.
-The company is also the provider of circuit protection for the automotive industry and the third largest producer of electrical fuses in North America.
+The company is also the provider of circuit protection for the automotive industry.
 In the automotive market, the company's end customers include original equipment manufacturers in North America, Europe and Asia such as BMW, Caterpillar, Chrysler, Daimler Trucks NA, Ford Motor Company, General Motors, Hyundai Group and Volkswagen.
-The company also supplies wiring harness manufacturers and auto parts suppliers worldwide, including Advance Auto Parts, Continental, Delphi, Lear, Leoni, O'Reilly Auto Parts, Pep Boys, Sumitomo, Valeo and Yazaki.
+The company also supplies wiring harness manufacturers and auto parts suppliers all over the world, including Advance Auto Parts, Continental, Delphi, Lear, Leoni, O'Reilly Auto Parts, Pep Boys, Sumitomo, Valeo and Yazaki.
 In the electrical market, the company supplies representative customers such as Abbott, Acuity Brands, Dow Chemical, DuPont, GE, General Motors, Heinz, International Paper, John Deere, SMA, First Solar, Samsung, Merck, Poland Springs, Procter & Gamble, Rockwell, United Technologies and 3M.
 Through the company's Electrical business, the company supplies industrial ground fault protection in mining and other large industrial operations to customers such as Potash Corporation, Mosaic, Agrium and Cameco.
 The company reports its operations by three segments: Electronics, Automotive, and Electrical.
 The company operates in three geographic regions: the Americas, Europe and Asia-Pacific.
 The company manufactures products and sells to customers in all three regions.
 In the Electronics segment, electronic circuit protection products are used to protect circuits in a multitude of electronic systems.
 The Company's product offering includes a complete line of overcurrent and overvoltage solutions, including fuses and protectors, positive temperature coefficient resettable fuses, varistors, polymer electrostatic discharge suppressors, discrete transient voltage suppression diodes, TVS diode arrays and protection thyristors, gas discharge tubes, power switching components and fuseholders, blocks and related accessories.
 In the Automotive segment fuses are extensively used in automobiles, trucks, buses and off-road equipment to protect electrical circuits and the wires that supply electrical power to operate lights, heating, air conditioning, radios, windows and other controls.
 In the Electrical segment, the Company manufactures and sells a broad range of low-voltage and medium-voltage circuit protection products to electrical distributors and their customers in the construction, OEM and industrial maintenance, repair and operating supplies (MRO) markets.
-The company also designs and manufactures portable custom electrical equipment for the mining industry in Canada as well as protection relays for the global mining, oil and gas, industrial and marine markets.
+The company also designs and manufactures portable custom electrical equipment for the mining industry in Canada as well as protection relays for the mining, oil and gas, industrial and marine markets.
 The Company's products compete with similar products of other manufacturers, some of which have substantially greater financial resources than the company.
 The Company is subject to numerous foreign, federal, state and local regulations relating to air and water quality, the disposal of hazardous waste materials, safety and health.